hydra3333/vapoursynth-cnr3/src/handover_documents/CNR3_Handover_Pack_Production_Spec_v2_0.md

 [ ] Document A's standing rules are CMS07.0-aligned (no old-architecture rule stated
     as current).
 [ ] Salvage policy present as a Document A section (not a separate document).
+[ ] §3A Prevailing Rules Register present; if populated, Document A's rules section
+    faithfully reproduces it; if pending, both say so consistently.
+[ ] Any rule change since the last pack was made IN §3A (the register), with the
+    revision date bumped — not only in Document A.
 [ ] Document B states controlling authority, first milestone, proof obligations,
     rule-enumeration requirement, do-not-implement list, hard gates.
 [ ] CMS07.0 included unchanged.